Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 there is.
 Doing so ensures we create and build a loyal client base, ensuring we collaborate with big brands and influencers to get The Fitness Lab name known as the go to place for all men’s fitness needs.
-Overtime we will share stories of the fitness goals and limits our customers have achieved using our products.
+Over time we will share stories of the fitness goals and limits our customers have achieved using our products.
 Through creating strong customer and stakeholder relationships we can build our name and grow our business to further take on bigger brands and create amazing marketing, and a great website